pib/enstaller/enstaller/README.txt

 python     the Python version the package is build for, defaults to '2.7' type       defaults to 'egg' available  boolean which indicated whether the file (egg) is available,
-           defaults to True
+           i.e. whether one is privileged to download the file, defaults to True